camdenrogers/SpringMVC-Hands-On-Demo/README.md

     }
 }
 ```
 @Controller - Annotation used by Spring so its dispatcher server can automatically identify controllers

 @RequestMapping - Annotation used by Spring to map web requests onto handler classes and methods depending on the URI. @PostMapping and @GetMapping are annotations that map POST and GET requests.

+@RequestParam - Annotation used by Spring to bind request parameters to a method parameter in your controller.
+In this case, the parameters firstName, lastName, email, and password are request parameters within the POST request.

 ### Create a User model class as a Plain Old Java Object (POJO) called User.java